ap4909/trade-runner/trade_job/README.md

 stopLoss - Default null
 takeProfit - Default null
 ```
-Default values will be set in the Step Function if not defined.
+The JSON payload is passed to the Step Function.

-### Step function
+### 1. Step function
-The Step Function first the default values for any parameter which has not been set.
-It then passes this to the Lambda function.
-The Lambda will complete it's run, which will evaluate the data and either make a buy, sell order or do nothing.
+The Step Function first sets the default values for any parameter which has not been set.
+It then passes this to the

-Once the Lambda has finished its run, the output is passed back to the step function which then either schedules the next run or stops the job.
+Lambda function.
+The Lambda will complete it's run, which will evaluate the data and either make a buy, sell order
+or do nothing.

-### Lambda Function
+### 2. Lambda Function
 The Lambda function:
 - Retrieves the Stock bar data available for the defined window from the Alpaca API
+- Evaluates the current profit and loss to establish whether limits have been reached
+  - if limits have been reached, then sell all open positions and cancel the job
-- Evaluates the moving average over the time window and the last available price to it
+- Evaluates the moving average over the time window and compares the last available price to it
   - if the last price is above the average, a buy market order is made
   - if the last price is below the average, and a position is currently held, a sell market order is made
   - if none of these conditions are fulfilled, then no action will be taken
+- Checks whether the the maximum number of runs has been reached
+  - if so, return indicator that the jobs should be cancelled (`cancelTradeJob: 1`) to step function
+  - else return indication that job should not be cancelled (`cancelTradeJob: 0`)

+### 3. Step Function
+- Output from Lambda function is checked to see whether job should be cancelled
+  - if cancelTradeJob = 1 the job is ended
+  - if cancelTradeJob = 0 the Lambda is run again

 ## Running the workflow
 An example payload with all parameters is given below: